-The Alpha Foundation of Howard County is dedicated to providing the financial and mentoring support for the education programs managed by Alpha Phi Alpha Fraternity, Kappa Phi Lambda Chapter.
+The Alpha Foundation of Howard County, Inc. is dedicated to providing the financial and mentoring support for the education programs managed by Alpha Phi Alpha Fraternity, Inc., Kappa Phi Lambda Chapter.
 The education programs are designed to enhance the educational and cultural experience of young Black men with the goal of creating a new generation of leaders.

 KPL Educational Programs & InitiativesAlpha Achievers

 Established in 1997, this nationally recognized program seeks to enable African-American males to achieve and maintain a 3.0 grade point average or higher.
 The program also promotes character growth, develop leadership skills and critical thinking, while encouraging its members to become full citizens of the school and the community.
 Alpha Achievers currently serves over 350 young men at all twelve Howard County Public High Schools.
 This effort complements the national program of Alpha Phi Alpha Fraternity, Inc. entitled "Go To High School, Go To College."Harambee Conference